Tenable.io Vulnerability Management

 When running JavaScript data feeds, you can set the system to only allow digitally signed JavaScript files from trusted sources for security considerations.

-For a certificate to be trusted, all the certificates in the chain including the Root CA Certificate and Intermediate CA certificates must be trusted on both the Web Server and Services Server machines.
+For a certificate to be trusted, all certificates in the chain, including the Root CA Certificate and Intermediate CA certificates, must be trusted on both the Web Server and Services Server machines.

-Archer Technologies LLC cert in the Trusted Root CA Store
+Archer Technologies Security LLC Certificate in the Trusted Root CA Store

-Archer Technologies LLC certificate is not present on every machine’s root by default.
+By default, the Archer Technologies Security LLC certificate is not present on every machine’s root.

 1. Click the Digital Signatures tab.

-2. From the Signature List window, select Archer Technologies LLC.
+2. From the Signature List window, select Archer Technologies Security LLC.

 4. Click View Certificate.